denten-books/plain-text/1-chapter.md

 infinitely long.

-[^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard Universitiy's Collection of Historical Scientific Instruments in 2012.
+[^ln1-davey]: Mike Davey built and displayed a similar instrument at Harvard University's Collection of Historical Scientific Instruments in 2012.
 He writes, "my goal in building this project was to create a machine that embodied the classic look and feel of the machine presented in Turing’s paper.
 I wanted to build a machine that would be immediately recognizable as a Turing machine